-Configure Network Settings
+Configure Networking

-Network interface

-When creating a virtual machine, a netwo ork interface will be created for you.

-Virtual network 🕡 QS-RG1-VNET1 \sim

-Create new

-Subnet 🛈 Public-Subnet (10.1.3.0/24) \sim

-Manage subnet configuration

-Public IP 🔋 (new) LB1-ip \sim

-Create new

-NIC network security group 🕕 🔵 None 🔵 Basic 💿 Advanced

-1 This VM image has preconfigured NSG rules

-Configure network security group VNET1-Public-Subnet-nsg Create new Accelerated networking (i) On On Off The selected image does not support accelerated networking.
-Load balancing You can place this virtual machine in the backend pool of an existing Azure load balancing solution.
-Learn more Place this virtual machine behind an existing load balancing solution? 🔿 Yes 💿 No
+Network interface When creating a virtual machine, a network interface will be created for you.
+Virtual network 🕡 QS-RG1-VNET1 ~ Subnet 🕡 Public-Subnet (10.1.3.0/24) Manage subnet configuration Public IP 🕡 (new) LB1-publicIP V Create new NIC network security group 3 None Basic Advanced This VM image has preconfigured NSG rules The selected subnet 'Public-Subnet (10.1.3.0/24)' is already associated to a network security group 'VNET1-Public-Subnet-nsg'.
+We recommend managing connectivity to this virtual machine via the existing network security group instead of creating a new one here.
+Configure network security group VNET1-Public-Subnet-nsg V Create new Accelerated networking 🕕 The selected image does not support accelerated networking.
+Load balancing You can place this virtual machine in the b backend pool of an existing Azure load balancing solution.
+Learn more 🗹

-- 1. Configure the Virtual network, Subnet & Public IP settings according to your requirements - 2.
-Configure the Network Security Group settings according to your requirements
+1. Configure the Virtual network, Subnet & Public IP settings according to your requirements